CAAPIM/apim-charts/charts/portal/README.md

 ## Release Notes

+## 2.3.20 General Updates
+- This new version of the chart makes Portal db-upgrade-portal/rbac resource configurable per customer request.

 ## 2.3.19 General Updates
 - This new version of the chart supports API Portal 5.4
 - DB container(for testing) upgraded to support 8.4.5 MySQL version.